agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 - Working for DS now and staying in NL/europe for the next 40 years

+	- for a beginners salary of [53k from Payscale](https://www.payscale.com/research/NL/Job=Data_Scientist/Salary/05582c7c/Amsterdam)€
 	- With salary growth of 4% a year
 	- inflation of 2% a year
 	- increase of 10% every 5 years
 	- and 20% donation
-	- for a beginners salary of [53k from Payscale](https://www.payscale.com/research/NL/Job=Data_Scientist/Salary/05582c7c/Amsterdam)€

 	237 lives.

 - Working for DS for the next 5 years and moving to the US

+	- for a beginners salary of 130k (based on salary of Bachelor's student from waterloo university in DS working at Facebook)
 	- With compound interest of 4% a year
 	- increase in salary of 2% after age 50
 	- inflation of 2% a year
 	- increase of 10% every 5 years
 	- and 20% donation
-	- for a beginners salary of 130k (based on salary of Bachelor's student from waterloo university in DS working at Facebook)

 	367 lives for 35 years in the US + ~13 lives for the first 5 years in NL= 400 lives.

 - Working for DS now and moving to an NGO within the next 5 years.

 	I assume the same impact irrespective of the NGO joined.
-By definition an NGO worth joining is for sure recommended by 80k-hours for example.
+By definition an NGO worth joining is atleast recommended by 80k-hours, for example.
 So my impact will be close to 970 lives.

 **Personal fit x Impact**

+Here also we calculate the rough-impact and the effective-impact.

 - DS in NL

-		88% x 237 = 208
+		rough-impact = 88% x 237 = 208

 	In case DS fails I can always go back into DE.

-		88% x 237 + 12% x 95% x 200 = 231
+		Effective-impact = 88% x 237 + 12% x 95% x 200 = 231

 - DS in US

-		47% x 400 = 188
+		rough-impact = 47% x 400 = 188

 	In case DS in US fails I will try DS in NL and if that fails as well it would be DE in NL

-		47% x 400 + 53% x (231) = 310
+		Effective-impact = 47% x 400 + 53% x (231) = 310

 - DS in the pursuit of EAO

-		76% x 970 = 738
+		rough-impact = 76% x 970 = 738

 	In case this fails, I can always fall back and pursue DS in NL.

-		76% x 970 + 24% x (231) = 793
+		Effective-impact = 76% x 970 + 24% x (231) = 793

 **Conclusion for DS**

 DS in EAO is most lucrative if the numbers are right.
-This is something that I should work on ensuring as this is turning out to be a lucrative and promising career.
-DS in general is very good for CC as well.
+This is something that I should work on figuring out, as this is turning out to be a lucrative and promising career.
+More certainty the better.
+DS in general is very good for CC as well according to 80k-hours-career-guide.

+Something in addition to the above that I need to work on is knowing for myself, if I am actually cut out for work in Effective-Altruism-Organization.
+I really care about impact and if this is not for me then I will stop at nothing to jump into consulting and an MBA, for example.

 ### MBA into Management consulting

-Finishing an MBA allows travel into a couple of venues, of which one of them is MC.
-80k-hours has done a [complete career profile on them](https://80000hours.org/career-guide/reports/management-consulting/).
-Based on [MBAcrystalball](https://www.mbacrystalball.com/blog/2017/12/18/investment-banking-vs-management-consulting/), it appears that an MC does just about anything that is needed to be done to improve the performance of a company.
+Finishing an MBA allows travel into a couple of venues, of which one of them is Management Consulting (Management Consulting).
+80k-hours has done a [complete career profile on them](https://80000hours.org/career-guide/reports/management-consulting/) which is used as the main source.
+[MBAcrystalball](https://www.mbacrystalball.com/blog/2017/12/18/investment-banking-vs-management-consulting/) suggests that an MC does just about anything that is needed to be done to improve the performance of a company.
 The impression I get is that you are given challenging problems and you have to come up with solutions for it.
 Every few months you work on a new problem in teams and come up with a solution.

 **Skills**

+ All the big heads in big companies like Apple, Microsoft, Google are MBA degree holders, some with humble consulting beginnings.
 Management consulting is hyped by 80k for its [career capital](https://80000hours.org/career-reviews/management-consulting/).
 They seem to offer sufficient transferable skills.
 You actually work on different problems and become a generalist in an industry with quite some exit opportunities:

 >You can work in an industry you served as a consultant, venture
 >capital, private equity, policy/civil service, work on a “strategy
->team” for a company.
-[Career Capital 80k-hours](https://80000hours.org/career-reviews/management-consulting/)
+>team” for a company. -[Career Capital 80k-hours](https://80000hours.org/career-reviews/management-consulting/)

-You can pretty much do a lot with such exit opportunities.

 >Although a significant portion of your time will be spent on
 >preparing powerpoint presentations, email, and “grunt” tasks, such as
 >creating databases, junior consultants gain responsibility relatively
 >quickly, and work on solving challenging business problems.

+ We spend
-We spend more time and effort in this career and it appears to be filled with great things in terms of CC such as learning, growth, mentorship and regular feedback and working on tough problems to grow along with the top performing peers.
+  more time and effort in this career and it appears to be filled with important things such as learning, growth, mentorship, regular feedback and working on tough problems with the top performing peers.
 80k hours values MC > DS comparing career capital.
-These skills I am not sure I can gain say if I work by myself at home.
-We rate it 10/10.
+These skills are hard to gain say if I work by myself at home.
+In conclusion, we rate it 10/10.

 **Connections**